davidsaldubehere/groupme-discord-relay/README.md

 then uncomment the dotenv loader lines

 And make sure that your groupme bot has a callback url to wherever you deploy this.
-Your discord bot should also have the manage_messages permission
+Your discord bot should also have the manage_messages permission.

+I just use google cloud run for this but that can be finicky.

 ## Features